taligentx/dscKeybusInterface/README.md

   - Swinger shutdown: By default, the panel will limit the number of alarm commands sent in a single armed cycle to 3 - for example, a zone alarm being triggered multiple times will stop reporting after 3 alerts.
 This is to avoid sending alerts repeatedly to a third-party monitoring service, and also affects this interface.
 As I do not use a monitoring service, I disable swinger shutdown by setting this to `000`.

   - AC power failure reporting delay: The default delay is 30 minutes and can be set to `000` to immediately report a power failure.

+* PC1550 Classic series section `19`:
+  - PC16-OUT: Enable option 4 to set the PGM output to PC16 mode to send required panel status data on the Keybus.

 ## Notes
 * For OTA updates on esp8266 and esp32, you may need to stop the interface using `dsc.stop();`: